-This rustic recipe of roasted baked rabbit requires only a few ingredients that you can easily find in any grocery store during any time of the year.
+This rustic recipe of roasted baked rabbit requires only a few ingredients that you can easily find in any grocery store at any time of the year.
 Most of the ingredients are part of the Mediterranean cuisine, this is why it is a recipe that you must try.
 As you can understand, as a first thing, you need rabbit meat.
-You can buy a whole rabbit or you can buy pieces of meat as I did.
+You can buy a whole rabbit, or you can buy pieces of meat as I did.
 I am lucky enough to be able to buy already marinated pieces of rabbit.

 How to fry rabbit meat?

-To make the baked rabbit even more fragrant, try adding other herbs such as thyme and a few bay leaves.
+To make the baked rabbit even more fragrant, try adding other herbs, such as thyme and a few bay leaves.
 In the end, pour half a glass of white dry wine and let it evaporate.

 How to bake rabbit meat?

-Now it’s time to transfer the casserole into the preheated oven at 360° Fahrenheit and have it baked with aluminum foil on top for about 30 minutes.
+Now it’s time to transfer the casserole into the oven at 360° Fahrenheit and have it baked with aluminium foil on top for about 30 minutes.
 By covering the meat, the heat spreads evenly in the interior of the casserole.
-It is a commonly used technique in baking meat that is similar to boiling.
+It is a commonly used technique in baking meat similar to boiling.
 During these 30 minutes, the meat will simmer in its own juice, as well as in the fat melted from the bacon and in the perfumed white wine.
 Isn’t that tempting?

 That is all.
 Take out the casserole and let it rest for about 10 minutes before serving.